Gets or sets the MessageCredentialType security setting for messages sent over the MSMQ transport.

 UserName: This allows the service to require that the client be authenticated using a UserName credential.
 This credential must be specified using ClientCredentials class.

-does not support sending a password digest or deriving keys using password and using such keys for message security.
-As such, enforces that the exchange is secured when using UserName credentials.
+WCF does not support sending a password digest or deriving keys using password and using such keys for message security.
+As such, WCF enforces that the exchange is secured when using UserName credentials.
 This mode requires that the service certificate be specified on the client using ClientCredential behavior and serviceCertificate:

 Certificate: This allows the service to require that the client be authenticated using a certificate.
 The client credential in this case must be specified using ClientCredentials class or ClientCredentials behavior.
 The service credential in this case must be specified using ClientCredentials class or ClientCredentials behavior by specifying the serviceCertificate.